 Van #7 – A wonderful moment in Bonnie Scotland!

 Driving through the Cairngorms, we saw what we first thought was another Cree parked up at Balmoral.
 We turned around and raced back to check.
-It turned out to be a ‘Cherokee’ (on the left, below).
+It turned out to be a ‘Cherokee’ (on the left, above).

 Virtually the same body on the outside (except for the positioning of the hab door and size of windows), the Cherokee however, has a very different interior layout.